Maxim0101/Maxim0101/README.md

 - A personalized voice assistant buddy that has many features current voice assistants lack and can examine the environment it is in to make it feel like it's really there with you

 [**MoneyWise**](https://github.com/Maxim0101/moneywise)
-- An app that is dedicated to helping people to learn how to become financially independent and find a supporting community sith similar financial struggles
+- An app that is dedicated to helping people to learn how to become financially independent and find a supporting community with similar financial struggles

 [**NU App - Name TBD**](https://github.com/Maxim0101/nu-app-name-TBD)
 - An app that organizes club communication on campus, streamlines club processes, and makes it easier for students to filter and find the right club for them